How I Use Raycast

 Apple Reminders

-command allows for quick reminder creation with natural language input and AI-driven parsing.
-Adding reminders becomes highly efficient - just describe the reminder content, and AI automatically fills in information like reminder text, date and time, recurrence, list, priority, or location.
-I can add reminders anytime without interrupting my work.
+My most used and favorite extension.
+The Quick Add Reminder command allows for quick reminder creation with natural language input and AI-driven parsing.
+Just describe the reminder content, and AI automatically fills in information like date, time, recurrence, list, and priority.

 Change Case